vlorc/addscn/README.md

 # addscn
-Adds an empty section of a specified VirtualSize and Characteristics to a PE file.
-The section's content will be placed right at the end of the file and will be initially set to zero.
+Add a section, and inject the code of a specified Section File and Characteristics to a PE file.
+The section's content will be placed right at the end of the file and modify entry point.
 The section will be loaded in memory at the next possible RVA after the former last section.
 After the operation, the program will output the file offset of the section in the file and RVA where it will be placed in memory.
 You can then procceed to copy whatever raw data you want to this file offset up to a length of VirtualSize.

 The section header will be appended at the end of the section header table.
 If there is no room for it, the program will terminate and no modifications will be made to the target file.
 In a future version it may make room for it.

 ## 32 bit and 64 bit files

 This programs works on both 32 bit pe files (executables, dlls...) and 64 bit pe files, however, you need to compile the code for